arch-glitch/making-micrograd/README.md

 - The value class keeps track of each operation applied to a number and automatically calculates the gradients using ._backward()
-- A small neural network was built using the neuron, layer, and multi layer perceptron (MLP) class Training proces: forward pass -> calculate loss -> backpropogation/calculate gradients -> gradient descent.
+- A small neural network was built using the neuron, layer, and multi layer perceptron (MLP) class Training process: forward pass -> calculate loss -> backpropagation/calculate gradients -> gradient descent.

 Before this, I had no clue how neural networks actually learned.
 It seemed like magic.
 This taught me: